 Rehabilitation services can be expensive.
 It's important to talk to the intake personnel at the facility before agreeing to enter an inpatient residential drug or alcohol rehab program so you understand exactly what you are going to have to pay for.

 Inpatient residential drug rehabilitation programs often require you to pay for food, room and board and miscellaneous other expenses as well as for the therapy and other services that you receive through the program.

 Some of your costs may be covered by insurance.
 Check with your insurance company to find out whether you can be reimbursed for the cost of rehabilitation.

 Privacy and Confidentiality

-Inpatient drug rehabilitation centers usually have confidentiality policies in place.
-Your treatment is considered medical treatment, so nobody but you, your doctors and others involved in your treatment plan have the right to know about it.
+Inpatient drug rehabilitation centers are required by law to have confidentiality policies in place.
+Your treatment is considered medical treatment – so nobody but you, your doctors and others directly involved in your treatment plan have the right to know about it.

-When work-related duties are keeping you or someone you care about from looking for care for a problem with illicit substances or behavior-related addiction, executive rehab centers will be what's needed.
-By coupling top-rated drug abuse and behavioral addiction treatments with the ability to use your laptop or mobile device, a businessperson can attend recovery while keeping control at your business.
+When work-related duties are keeping you or someone you care about from looking for care for a problem with illicit substances or behavior-related addiction, executive rehab centers would be a convenient solution to consider.
+Executive rehab centers combine top-rated drug abuse and behavioral addiction inpatient treatments with the ability to simultaneously maintain an active presence at work.

-Frequently, excellent illicit substance and behavior treatment clinics furnish the top-shelf amenities you would expect to enjoy only in the nation's best hotels, with your health and well-being being the areas of focus.
-From housekeeping services and in-house massage therapy to gym facilities and 5-star chef-prepared meals, you can get the best-quality drug treatment for yourself or someone you care about while taking it easy.
+Luxury addiction treatment clinics furnish the top-shelf amenities you would expect to enjoy only in the nation's best hotels, with your recovery and comfort both taking top priority.
+From housekeeping services and in-house massage therapy to gym facilities and 5-star meals, you can receive high quality addiction treatment for yourself or someone you care about while pampering yourself with plush amenities.